ux3d/2gltf2/README.md

 ## Software Requirements

 * [Blender 2.93.x](https://www.blender.org/download/)
-* Linux or
+* Linux or Windows
-* Windows

-For other Blender versions and/or operating systems, please adapt `2gltf2.bat` or `2gltf2.sh`.
+For other Blender versions and/or operating systems, please adapt the path in `2gltf2.bat` or `2gltf2.sh`.

 ## Supported file extensions